 - Select the correct property from the drop and hit on Property Settings

-- Navigate to bottom and look up for “User Analysis” section
+- Navigate to the bottom and lookup for “User Analysis” section

 - Toggle the button to turn ON the Enable Users Metric in Reporting option